11 FAQs About ASP.NET Hosting

 ASP.NET hosting providers support the complex requirements of Windows software development while giving systems administrators more runtime flexibility.

-Other hosting options to consider with Microsoft SQL Server are the availability of Visual Studio, Exchange, free SSL security, and SSD disk space for the storage on accounts.
+Other hosting options to consider with Microsoft SQL Server are the availability of Visual Studio, Exchange, free SSL security, unlimited bandwidth, and SSD disk space for the storage on accounts.

 Make sure the hosting bundle includes a free SSL certificate for encryption across every HTTP request and IIS worker process.
 A hosting account should also include an experienced customer support team.